-Samsung is determined to erase last year’s explosive Note 7 fiasco from everyone’s memory with the release of the Note 8.
-Known for being one of the biggest and best phones money can buy, the Note 8 lives up to its namesake – and won’t explode on you.
-However, it’s going to cost $1000 to have the brightest phone in Samsung’s “galaxy”.
+With the Note 8, Samsung is determined to erase last year’s explosive Note 7 fiasco from everyone’s memory.
+The Note is the biggest and brightest phone in Samsung’s Galaxy, and the Note 8 lives up to its namesake.
+However, it’s going to cost close to $1000 to have Samsung’s latest offering.
 So, how much bang can the Note 8 deliver for those bucks?

 At first glance, the Note 8 looks a lot like the S8 Plus.
 It has a similar glass body and aluminum frame, with thin bezels and the home button embedded in the screen.
 The fingerprint sensor is in an ass-backwards place and underneath the volume rockers is a dedicated (and largely unused) button to activate Bixby, Samsung’s answer to Google Assistant.

 The Note 8 is taller, wider, heavier and sports a more boxed look compared to the curvaceous S8s.
-These tweaks look subtle, but make the Note 8 feel less comfortable holding for long periods and the fingerprint sensor harder to reach.
+These tweaks are subtle, but they make the Note 8 noticeably less comfortable to hold and the fingerprint sensor harder to reach.

 A mesmerizing 6.3-inch AMOLED screen dominates the front of the Note 8.
 This is one of the biggest and brightest phone screens available.
 It’s easy to see in direct sunlight, supports HDR 10 and has an Always-On mode.

-The Note 8 powers through a full day on a battery that’s slightly smaller than the S8 Plus.
-The smaller battery is one of many steps Samsung has taken to ensure they don’t repeat their mistakes with the Note 7.
-These change don’t stop the Note 8 from powering through a full day on one charge.
-However, it takes close to 2 hours to completely charge the battery via the included USB Type-C cable even with fast charging enabled.
+The Note 8’s battery is slightly smaller than the S8 Plus, one of many safety precautions Samsung has taken to avoid repeating their mistakes with the Note 7.
+Despite this, the Note 8 can power through a full day on one charge.
+However, it takes close to 2 hours to fully charge the battery even with fast charging enabled.

 NOTE 8 NEW SOFTWARE FEATURES